Skip to content

 bundle exec rubocop

-8. Push your branch and open a Pull Request against main.
+2. Push the branch and open a pull request against main.

-PRs should: - Include or update tests for new/changed behavior.
+• Include or update tests for new or changed behavior.

-- Update documentation or README examples if behavior changes.
+• Update documentation and examples when behavior changes.

 Development Setup